lethain/staff-eng/src/markdown/guides/interviewing-staff-plus-roles.md

 2. Do any of the interviews require specific preparation?
 3. Who are the interviewers?

 Once you’ve answered those, then it’s just a matter of preparation.
-Take notes about how you want to approach the different kind of questions.
+Take notes about how you want to approach the different kinds of questions.
 Prepare materials for any presentations interviews. _Briefly_ research the interviewers to tailor questions to their background.

 This is also a moment to debug if you’re in the right process.
-If your interview panel is composed primarily of early-career and mid-level engineers, it will rarely generate a Staff-plus offer; the panel will be ill-equipped to evaluate your strengths and folks are often resistant to offers more senior than their own.
-If there are no deepdives into your previous accomplishments and no presentation opportunities, it’s similarly hard to demonstrate the expertise to support a Staff-plus offer.
+If your interview panel is composed primarily of early-career and mid-level engineers, it will rarely generate a Staff-plus offer; the panel will be ill-equipped to evaluate your strengths, and folks are often resistant to offers more senior than their own.
+If there are no deep-dives into your previous accomplishments and no presentation opportunities, it’s similarly hard to demonstrate the expertise to support a Staff-plus offer.

-If it’s the wrong loop but you’re exceptionally good at whatever the loop does measure, then you’ll potentially get a Staff-plus offer anyway.
+If it’s the wrong loop, but you’re exceptionally good at whatever the loop does measure, then you’ll potentially get a Staff-plus offer anyway.
 However, if you’re less confident in those incidental measures, then raise your concerns politely and constructive, perhaps point them at [resources around designing Staff-plus interview loops](https://staffeng.com/guides/staff-plus-interview-process).
 Don’t allow momentum to pull you into a process that doesn’t support your goals.

 It’s particularly valuable to understand is when leveling happens within the company’s progress.
-Some companies advertise roles with level-specific titles, which lets you apply directly to level you think is appropriate.
+Some companies advertise roles with level-specific titles, which lets you apply directly to the level you think is appropriate.
 If you’re hoping for a Senior Engineer role, then apply for the Staff Engineer job posting.
 However, many companies use those as provisional titles and finalize them later; other companies are quite rigid.
 The only way to know is to ask.

-It may feel very unnatural to take more control over your interview process, and in theory you might miss out on some opportunities this way, but that’s a good outcome: your goal is to find the best available leadership opportunity, not the first available opportunity.
+It may feel very unnatural to take more control over your interview process, and in theory, you might miss out on some opportunities this way, but that’s a good outcome: your goal is to find the best available leadership opportunity, not the first available opportunity.

 ## Finish well

 Even if you skate through the interview process, always [negotiatie the details](https://staffeng.com/guides/negotiating-the-offer), and remember to finish well.
 Brief your references on the role’s details.
-Send followup emails to interviewers.
+Send follow-up emails to interviewers.
 Accept the offered sell chats and bring thoughtful questions into them.
-In this csae, the last mile is the easiest as long as you take the time to walk it.
+In this case, the last mile is the easiest as long as you take the time to walk it.